 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

-Students who study abroad will incur additional costs.
-An Erasmus+ grant is available for participating students, to assist with the extra costs of studying and living abroad.
+If you study abroad, there will be additional costs.
+Grants may be available for participating students to help with the extra costs of studying and living abroad.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.

 2 degrees in Islamic Studies and Middle Eastern Studies